Welcome to The Children's Hospital of Philadelphia Research Institute!

 Postdoctoral Fellows Policy

 CHOP's policy statement regarding postdocs, "Postdoctoral Fellows: Appointment, Roles, Requirements and Responsibilities," can be downloaded from the OPA intranet site.
 It contains useful, broad-based information that will help you better understand the CHOP postdoc lifecycle.

 Your Responsibilities as a Postdoctoral Fellow at CHOP

 While performing good science and writing high impact papers should be your ultimate goal for a postdoctoral fellowship, we do ask that you keep in mind your responsibilities as a CHOP postdoc.
 By working together we can ensure the success of your fellowship at The Children's Hospital of Philadelphia.

 Take Control of Your Postdoctoral Fellowship

 Many tools have been developed to help you take initiative in ensuring the success of your postdoctoral fellowship.
 The Postdoc Compact is a brief agreement between a postdoc and mentor that defines the role of each party in the postdoc lifecycle.
 The Individual Development Plan (IDP) is a more in-depth tool that can help you map out your postdoctoral fellowship.

 The NPA is a national organization dedicated to enhancing the quality of the postdoctoral experience.
 All Children's Hospital postdocs can join the NPA for FREE using CHOP's institutional membership to gain access to their online resources and discounts.

 Your contacts for the Office of Postdoctoral Affairs are:

-David Taylor, PhD - Academic Programs Officer - Contact for all questions related to CHOP Research Trainees
+David Taylor, PhD - Assistant Director - Contact for all questions related to CHOP Research Trainees

 Janet Stuart, MEd, CHES- Training Specialist - Contact for all questions related to Postdoc Seminar Series, Responsible Conduct of Research (RCR) training and other event information